Log-concave poset inequalities: Final remarks and open problems

 In the proof of Theorem~\ref{t:greedoid} given in $\S$\ref{ss:greedoid-proof}, at a critical step (in the base of induction), we employed \emph{Cauchy's interlacing theorem}.
 In fact, interlacing of eigenvalues is surprisingly powerful, see e.g.\ \cite{Hua,MSS} for notable recent applications.

 As we mentioned earlier, our proof of Theorem~\ref{t:Sta-weighted} is inspired by the approach of Shenfeld and van Handel~\cite{SvH19}.
 Indeed, the mixed volumes in Alexandrov--Fenchel inequality can be converted into inner products in~\eqref{eq:Hyp}, where the vectors are given by the support functions of the polytopes.
-Technically, one can object that we assumed the diagonal entries of \ts $\bD$ \ts are assumed to be positive.
-In fact, this assumption is made for convenience as positivity holds in our examples, but allowing \ts $\aD_{ii}$ \ts to be negative does not change the proof.
+We present this proof in~\cite{CP}.
+Technically, one can object that we assumed the diagonal entries of \ts $\bM$ \ts are assumed to be nonnegative.
+In fact, this assumption is made for convenience as nonnegativity holds in our examples, but allowing \ts $\aM_{ii}$ \ts to be negative does not change the proof.

 Now, it is shown in \cite[$\S$5]{SvH19}, that the corresponding matrices and vectors for simple, strongly-isomorphic polytopes satisfy all conditions of Theorem~\ref{t:Hyp}.
 Note that in that setting~\eqref{eq:Pull} is always an equality, see \cite[Eq.~(1.2)]{SvH19} and \cite[Eq.~(5.23)]{SvH} for the proof.
 On the other hand, the inequality~\eqref{eq:Pull} can be strict in our setting.
 The comparison between our proof Theorem~\ref{t:Sta-equality-weighted-more} and the proof of Theorem~\ref{t:Sta-equality} in~\cite{SvH} is also curious and we don't fully understand it.
 We should mention the crucial use of the opposite poset \ts $\cP^{\op}$, which does not seem to show up in this context.
 It would be interesting to find further applications in this ``duality'' approach (cf.~$\S$\ref{ss:finrem-reversible}).

 Although Theorem~\ref{t:matroids-equality} says that there are no interesting examples of equality of log-concavity for matroids, the examples in~$\S$\ref{ss:intro-matroid-examples} suggest that the family of matroids with equality in Theorem~\ref{t:matroids-Par-weighted} is rather rich.
 While our Theorem~\ref{t:matroids-equality-weighted} gives some natural necessary and sufficient conditions, it would be interesting to see if this description can be used to obtain a full classification of such matroids in terms of known classes of set systems.